ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/constructor-injection/generics.md

 # Using Member Bindings

-The same techniques that are shown in our [member binding documentation](member-binding.md) also work for generic types - if you supply an
+The same techniques that are shown in our [member injection documentation](member-injection.md) also work for generic types - if you supply an
 @Rezolver.IMemberBindingBehaviour to the @Rezolver.Targets.GenericConstructorTarget when it is created (either by the constructors or the aforementioned factory methods), then that behaviour will be used when the constructor is bound.